ACM India Outstanding Contribution to Computing Education Award

 - The committee may choose to keep a nomination in consideration for a period of up to 3 years from first submission, provided other eligibility criteria are met; details of the nomination may be updated if a nomination from a previous year is considered in a subsequent year.

 - Contribution to computing education such as new/updated curriculum development, use of new education technology, creation of online courses (MOOCs) or textbook material.

-- Contributions which would have lasting positive impact on the field of computing through education.
+- Contributions which would have wide and lasting positive impact on the field of computing through education.

 Timelines and nature of the award

 - The award will consist of a plaque and a prize of ₹7 lakhs.

 - The nomination deadline is 31 August 2022 (11 pm IST), and the recipient would be announced by 15 October 2022.